-As we approach another season of Autumn, it’s time to modify our wardrobes.
+As we approach another Fall season, it’s time to modify our wardrobes.
 Just as we switch out sandals for boots or tank tops for sweaters, many women make changes to their makeup too.
 Yes, ladies, it’s time for darker, more vibrant shades of color on the lips!

 I will wear dark lipstick all year long, but not as much as I do in the colder months.
 It just goes with my outfits better.
 I do love a cute gloss; however, when it comes to dark shades, I prefer the matte look.

 As a “rule,” some older women tend to avoid matte lipstick, as it causes already thinning lips to appear even thinner.
 I wasn’t born with full lips, but that has never deterred me from wearing what I like.
 I also think that the choice to wear dark/matte lipstick depends on your overall look, i.e., hairstyle, eye makeup.
 A lot of beauty gurus encourage women 40 and over to avoid darker shades, but I say use at your discretion.
 Everyone doesn’t age the same.
 So basically, this post is for those of you who don’t have the thin-lip issue, and for the rest of us that don’t care.

 There are a few tricks to wearing matte lipstick beautifully ya know.
 Some brands can be entirely too drying.
 Not only can matte lipstick make your lips look bad if not applied correctly, but it’s also very uncomfortable to wear.
 Here, I’m going to share my five tips for a beautiful matte lipstick application.

 1. Exfoliate your lips regularly.